Rates and cost estimates

 Every job is different, writing is subjective and line-by-line editing is labour-intensive.
 Most projects also contain devil in the detail in that everything that needs to be done is not apparent during scoping.

 For these reasons, I normally provide a cost estimate range.
-Usually this is expressed in cents per word (e.g. ‘your project should cost 4.5 to 5.0 cents per word’).
+Usually this is expressed in cents per word (e.g. ‘your project should cost from 6.0 to 8.0 cents per word’).

 Some tasks are instead charged by the hour at $140 per hour + GST.
 This is in line with the recommended rates for a highly experienced generalist editor like me.